 - For patients: Faster access to care and shorter wait times.
 Remote patients can remain close to home, making consultations more convenient and reducing travel

-- DHBs: Fairer health system because of better access to care.
-More educational options for district health board staff via specialist video training
+- Te Whatu Ora - Health NZ: Fairer health system because of better access to care.
+More educational options for Te Whatu Ora - Health NZ district's staff via specialist video training

 - Specialists/consultants: Less time spent travelling for consultations.
 Greater control over scheduling.
 Closer working relationship between specialists and primary care